 “No Means No. Online Too”: ASEAN Launches Regional Campaign to End Online Gender-Based Violence, in Partnership with UNFPA

-BANGKOK, 3 December 2025 – As digital technologies become increasingly embedded in everyday life, online violence against women and girls is one of the fastest-growing forms of Gender-Based Violence (GBV) across Southeast Asia.
-To address this urgent challenge, the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC), under the leadership of Lao PDR and Thailand, and ASEAN Committee on Women (ACW) -Thailand, in coordination with the ASEAN Secretariat, today launched the ASEAN Campaign Against Online Gender-Based Violence: “A Collective Call to Action – No Means No. Online Too.”
+BANGKOK, 3 December 2025 – As digital technologies become increasingly embedded in everyday life, online violence against women and girls is one of the fastest-growing forms of Gender-based violence (GBV) across Southeast Asia.
+To address this urgent and escalating challenge, the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC), under the leadership of Lao PDR and Thailand, and ASEAN Committee on Women (ACW) -Thailand, in coordination with the ASEAN Secretariat, today launched the ASEAN Campaign Against Online Gender-Based Violence: “A Collective Call to Action – No Means No. Online Too.”

-In observance of the 16 Days of Activism this year, the launch event, organized in partnership with the United Nations Population Fund (UNFPA) Asia-Pacific Regional Office (APRO), brought together over 150 high-level government representatives, regional sectoral bodies, youth organizations, civil society, academia, the private sector, and digital safety advocates to build awareness and mobilize a coordinated response.
+In observance of the 16 Days of Activism this year, the launch event, organised in partnership with the United Nations Population Fund (UNFPA) Asia-Pacific Regional Office (APRO), brought together over 150 high-level government representatives, regional sectoral bodies, youth organisations, civil society, academia, the private sector, and digital safety advocates to build awareness about this emerging form of violence and mobilise a stronger, coordinated response.

-Online GBV—including cyber-harassment, online stalking, gendered disinformation, non-consensual sharing of intimate images, and digital coercion—is increasingly affecting women, girls, and gender-diverse people in ASEAN.
-Studies show that between 16-58 per cent of women have experienced online GBV, while approximately 85 per cent have witnessed such abuse.
+Online GBV—including cyber-harassment, online stalking, gendered disinformation, non-consensual sharing of intimate images, and digital coercion— is increasingly affecting women, girls and other persons in vulnerable situations in ASEAN.
+Studies show that between 16 per cent-58 per cent of women have experienced online GBV, while approximately 85 per cent have witnessed such abuse.
+These violations often cause long-term psychological, social, and economic harm, and mirror the broader continuum of offline violence.

 A milestone in ASEAN’s regional response

-The campaign is the result of a multi-year ASEAN effort grounded in evidence and regional consultation.
+The campaign realises ASEAN’s commitments under the Regional Plan of Action on the Elimination of Violence Against Women (ASEAN RPA on EVAW) resulting from a multi-year ASEAN effort grounded in evidence and regional consultation.
 In October 2024, ACWC and ACW convened a regional consultation in Bangkok, supported by UNFPA APRO, to discuss rising levels of online GBV and co-design a comprehensive communication strategy.

 Thailand’s national launch: leading by example

-Today’s event marks the national launch of the campaign in Thailand, showcasing how ASEAN Member States can adapt the regional framework to local contexts.
-Thailand’s launch featured a panel discussion on promising practices and actions to prevent online GBV.
+Today’s event also marks the national implementation of the campaign in Thailand, demonstrating how ASEAN Member States (AMS) can tailor the regional communication framework to national strategies and local contexts.
+The launch featured a panel discussion highlighting promising practices and actions to enhance online protection systems and promote safe digital spaces.

 Advancing a safer digital future for women and girls

-The “No Means No. Online Too.” campaign provides communication materials in English and national languages—including videos, social media cards, and visuals—to support ASEAN Member States in raising awareness, promoting digital safety, and empowering survivors.
-The campaign underscores the importance of bystander intervention, responsible online behavior, and multi-sectoral collaboration.
+The “No Means No. Online Too.” campaign provides a suite of communication materials in English and national languages—including videos, awareness cards, and shareable visual content—to support ASEAN Member States in raising awareness, promoting digital safety, and empowering survivors to seek assistance.
+The campaign emphasises responsible digital behaviour, survivor-centred referral pathways, and multisectoral collaboration.

-The campaign reflects ASEAN’s commitment to fostering safe, inclusive, and empowering digital environments for all women and girls, and UNFPA’s ongoing support to strengthen regional cooperation, policy dialogue, and survivor-centered responses to online and offline violence.
+The campaign reflects ASEAN’s commitment to fostering safe, inclusive, and empowering digital environments for all women and girls, while UNFPA continues to support evidence-based policy dialogue, regional cooperation, and strengthened survivor-focused approaches to address both online and offline forms of violence.